martinnilsson93/epunfold/README.md

 pip install -r requirements.txt
 ```

-#### Build extension
+##### Build extension

 ```
 python3 setup.py build_ext --inplace
 ```

-(Building the extension - `homsearch.homsearch_interface` - is only transitively required because of the `homsearch` submodule, which comprises a Cython extension.
+Building the extension - `epunfold.homsearch.homsearch_interface` - is only transitively required because of the `homsearch` submodule, which comprises a Cython extension.
 Unfortunately, building extensions may prove an extreme headache on some setups.
 It is therefore possible to skip this step, but still run the program, by disabling finding the homomorphic core of the resultant game, by passing `--skip-core` or `-c`.
-This typically results in prohibitively unwieldy games, but nonetheless finds the complete epistemic unfolding of the input game without having to compile anything.)
+This typically results in prohibitively unwieldy games, but nonetheless finds the complete epistemic unfolding of the input game without having to compile anything.

-### Usage
+### Detailed usage

+If installed as a pip package (alt 1), the program may be run using `epunfold` or `python3 -m epunfold`.
+If not (alt 2), the program may be run only using `python3 -m epunfold` from the project folder.
 Review the usage of the program by running it with the help flag, `-h` or `--help`.

 ```
-python3 main.py --help
+epunfold --help
 ```

 In the `games` folder there are some sample games on which to run the program.
 The following example performs epistemic unfolding on the high-5 game and saves the results to the directory `unfolded_high5`.

 ```
-python3 main.py games/high5.game -d unfolded_high5
+epunfold games/high5.game -d unfolded_high5
 ```

 After this, the directory `unfolded_high5` will contain the visualizations and corresponding DOT files of the input game and the resultant unfolded game.
 The contents are as follows.